 Winsor and Newton London is a long discontinued line which encompassed regular oil paints, alkyds, and watercolours.
 The company restructured the line into Winton (student grade oil paints), Griffin (alkyds), and Cotman (watercolours).
 Much more organized?
 The paint I have is obviously quite old.
 Though it was the company’s more economical offering, the paint I have used in this line is quite a bit better than today’s Winton.
 Isn’t that the way of things.
 4 out of 5.

-Winton paints are Winsor and Newton’s present economical/student level offering.
-I have some, but the paint, across the range, has never been attractive to me.
-The tubes seem a little plastic like, the tops are kind of annoying, and there are better and more interesting paints at near the same price point.
+Winton paints are Winsor and Newton’s current economical/student level offering.
+I have some, but the paint, across the range, has never inspired me.
+The tubes I have seem a little plastic like, the tops are kind of annoying, and there are better and more interesting paints at near the same price point.
 Even as a novice I gravitated elsewhere – slightly upward to Royal Talens Rembrandt if I could afford to.
-I have a Titanium White (ground in safflower) that I like, but the rest of the colours I own have languished for years, and really only get used when I run out of better paint.
+I have a Titanium White (ground in safflower) that I like, but the rest of the colours I own have languished since the early days, and really only get used when I run out of better paint.
 Colart seems to have improved their packaging quite a bit, but still 2 out of 5.

 Grumbacher Pre-tested almost deserve two different entries, because I literally have two different paints in my box.
 The contemporary paints are decent, well priced paints which are good but not overflowing with attributes.
-I rank them near-ish Rembrandt.
+I rank them a little below Rembrandt.
 I have however some very old colours in lead tubes which are the best paints I’ve ever used.
 I’m not exactly sure of the reason why.
 The lead tube?
 The age?
 Quality differences in the pigments used?
 Changed processes or priorities at the company?
 For whatever reason, these old paints are fantastic.
 I’ve read other people say the same.
 If only it was possible to get more.
 Cherished.
 5 out of 5 (for the old ones).